-CONSIDERATION OF AMENDMENTS TO THE CITY'S GENERAL PLAN AND THE OTAY RANCH GENERAL DEVELOPMENT PLAN, INCLUDING A NEW DEVELOPMENT AGREEMENT INVOLVING PORTIONS OF THE OTAY RANCH FREEWAY COMMERCIAL PLANNING AREA 12
+Title: CONSIDERATION OF AMENDMENTS TO THE CITY'S GENERAL PLAN AND THE OTAY RANCH continued from May 12, 2015.)

+GENERAL DEVELOPMENT PLAN, INCLUDING A NEW DEVELOPMENT AGREEMENT INVOLVING PORTIONS OF THE OTAY RANCH FREEWAY COMMERCIAL PLANNING AREA 12 (This item is

-A. RESOLUTION OF THE CITY COUNCIL OF THE CITY OF CHULA VISTA CONSIDERING THE ADDENDUM (IS-12-03) TO FEIR 02-04; APPROVING AMENDMENTS TO THE CITY'S GENERAL PLAN AND THE OTAY RANCH GENERAL DEVELOPMENT PLAN TO REFLECT LAND USE AND POLICY CHANGES FOR APPROXIMATELY 35 ACRES WITHIN THE OTAY RANCH PLANNED COMMUNITY, INCLUDING ASSOCIATED TEXT, MAPS, AND TABLES
+A. RESOLUTION NO. 2015-114 OF THE CITY COUNCIL OF THE CITY OF CHULA VISTA CONSIDERING THE ADDENDUM (IS-12-03) TO FEIR 02-04; APPROVING AMENDMENTS TO THE CITY'S GENERAL PLAN AND THE OTAY RANCH GENERAL DEVELOPMENT PLAN TO REFLECT LAND USE AND POLICY CHANGES FOR APPROXIMATELY 35 ACRES WITHIN THE OTAY RANCH PLANNED COMMUNITY, INCLUDING ASSOCIATED TEXT, MAPS, AND TABLES